What is Mindfulness? Transform Your Life with Present-Moment Awareness

 Group Meditation

-• benefits the digestive system by reducing stress reduction in the gut
+• benefits the digestive system by reducing stress and reducing stress in the gut

 • benefits the skin by boosting collagen production to improve elasticity and reduce wrinkles